 The Profit Shortcut is not what it claims.
 Far from it!

-You see, what Keysha forgets to tell you is that there is no Profit Shortcut method or program because The Profit Shortcut website is solely designed to funnel people to The Super Affiliate Network; an online pyramid scheme with membership costs of up to $12,000 and where the only way of making money is recruiting more people into the program.
+You see, what Keysha forgets to tell you is that there is no Profit Shortcut method because The Profit Shortcut website is solely designed to funnel people to The Super Affiliate Network; an online pyramid scheme with membership costs of up to $12,000 where the only way of making money is recruiting more people into the program.

 Where’s the honesty?